 Suicide is never the answer.
 If you’re having suicidal thoughts, it’s time to reach out.
 If you’re in a suicidal crisis right now, call 911.
-Try calling the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK) if you’re not sure what to do.
+Call the National Suicide Prevention Lifeline at 988 if you’re not sure what to do.

 Give hope another chance.
 Romans 15:13 NIV says, “May the God of hope fill you with all joy and peace as you trust in him.”
 God desires to give you hope and to fill you with joy and peace.
 Find life.
 Tell someone about it.
 You would be surprised to know how many have walked this journey successfully and have found God’s healing.
 You really can overcome suicidal thoughts!